naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Hornet: Now what?

-PlugScared: This is not good I don't think, but it looks like there's rival pirate boats coming our way!
+Plug Scared: This is not good I don't think, but it looks like there's some marines coming our way!

-Magma Annoyed: Weird!
-Why would they use boats?
-They should be using a ship like ours!!!
+Magma Shocked: T-the Marines?!

-PlugScared: **[using the binoculars and sees the police cars gaining up and eventually getting near the sides of the ship]** Oh non!
+Plug Scared: **[using the binoculars and sees the police cars gaining up and eventually getting near the sides of the ship]**<br>Oh non!
 Ai think they're tryeng to get on ze ship!

 Hornet Glare: Okay.